argovis/documentation/special_topics/api_usage.rst

 Argovis implements a conventional *token bucket* algorithm for rate limitation, which provides you with a quota of requests that replenishes automatically over time.
 Qualitatively, this means two things:

  - You can make a small number of requests rapidly, for example in a typical ``for`` loop.
- - If you need to make a large number of requests, you'll need to add a small delay betweem them, to allow your quota time to replenish.
+ - If you need to make a large number of requests, you'll need to add a small delay between them, to allow your quota time to replenish.

 The specifics of how many rapid requests you can make, and how fast your quota replenishes, are noted in the table on the API key generation page.
 Note that these parameters may change over time, as they are tuned to accommodate real usage of Argovis.